danielendeg/nugetpackageupdate/specs/De%2DIdentification/Azure-Function-App-Tool-for-De%2DIdentification.md

 ![ADF Pipeline.jpg](/.attachments/ADF%20Pipeline-54653e1f-fab7-40ac-8e1b-ef6418a2e9c9.jpg)

 * ADF support activity parallel execution through foreach activity (maxium number == 50).
 For every blob we can trigger a function call would help accelerate the pipeline execution.
-* For Storage credential, we would suggest customer to store the connection string in the key vault, data factory can use key vault linked service to reference the secret.
+* For credential, we would suggest customer to store the connection string & function key in the key vault, data factory can use key vault linked service to reference the secret.
 * In the pipeline de-identify operation uses same storage account (different containers) for both source and destination to decouple with other operation like copy, transform...
+* Pipeline parameter: <SourceContainer> & <DestinationContainer>.
+Customer provides the parameters during execution.